isiak44/RasheedPBL/Project12/README.md

 - Now we run `ansible-playbook` command against the dev environment

-As wireshark is already installed on our dev servers, we then created another playbook `common-del.yml` under `static-assignments` and then configure this playbook to delete `wireshark` utility from our dev servers.
+As wireshark is already installed on our dev servers, we created another playbook `common-del.yml` under `static-assignments` and configured this playbook to delete `wireshark` utility from our dev servers.

 ```
 ---